ngaridennis33/java/springDataJpaAlibou/notes.md

         }
         }
 ```

+@SuperBuilder is placed on the parent class to ensure that builders for subclasses can seamlessly extend the builder of the superclass, allowing for the construction of objects that inherit properties from their parent classes.

 @Entity- Typically, an entity represents a table in a relational database, and each entity instance corresponds to a row
 in that table.
 An entity class must follow these requirements.